-A. Operation Smile's goal is to provide life-changing surgery for children suffering from cleft lips and cleft palates in remote locations around the world.
+A. Operation Smile's goal is to provide life-changing surgery for children suffering from cleft lip and cleft palate in remote locations around the world.
 We have chosen to focus on the delivery of free surgery to children, rather than incurring the administrative costs of tracking and following individuals over an extended period of time.
-To receive treatment, children and families travel great distances to visit our medical mission sites and Care Centers.
-Our Post-Operative program goes to great lengths to check on the progress of children in the year following their surgery.
+To receive treatment, children and families travel great distances to visit our medical mission sites and year-round centers.
+Our post-operative program goes to great lengths to check on the progress of children in the year following their surgery.
 It is during these visits that we are able to capture the photos and stories of how your donations have made a difference.
 We share these stories in as many ways as possible so that you can feel connected to the boys and girls whose lives have been transformed because you care.

 A. Operation Smile is an international humanitarian medical charity, which provides services to children of all faiths.
 Our medical volunteers come from a variety of backgrounds and personal beliefs.

-A. Operation Smile understands that donors are moved to help children worldwide suffering from cleft lips, cleft palates and other facial deformities.
+A. Operation Smile understands that donors are moved to help children worldwide suffering from cleft lip, cleft palate and other facial deformities.
 You may seek to help through in-kind donations of medical supplies or other goods, but we urge you to contact us before gathering items or making plans for an in-kind donation.

-For more information about in-kind contributions, please contact us.
+For more information about in-kind contributions, please contact us via this online form.